Elbie-em/New_York_Times_article_page_clone/README.md

 ## Getting Started

-**This is a static page and was made using  CSS & HTML, you don't need .**
+**This is a static page made using CSS & HTML, you don't need .**
-**anything to start up this page, is already published in a public repository so you can check the final result.
-For a better understanding of the code read about FlexBox.**
+**anything to start up this page, it is already published in a public repository so you can see the final result.
+For a better understanding of the code read about Floats and the Box model.**

 ## Authors